nixworks/public/news/2015/11/16/README.md

 ##### 2015 Atlantic hurricane season
 ### [The United States National Transportation Safety Board announces it has completed its search of the sunken "El Faro", but did not find the voyage data recorder, i.e., the black box. ](/news/2015/11/16/the-united-states-national-transportation-safety-board-announces-it-has-completed-its-search-of-the-sunken-el-faro-but-did-not-find-the-v.md)
-_Context: voyage data recorder, NTSB, 2015 Atlantic hurricane season, Hurricane Joaquin, United States, El Faro_
+_Context: Hurricane Joaquin, El Faro, 2015 Atlantic hurricane season, voyage data recorder, United States, NTSB_

 ##### Territorial disputes in the South China Sea
 ### [The Stethem visits Shanghai, signaling that relations between the two countries continue despite tensions over the recent Lassen 6 cruise near artificial islands constructed by China.
 The navies of the two nations plan combined maritime exercise as well. ](/news/2015/11/16/the-stethem-visits-shanghai-signaling-that-relations-between-the-two-countries-continue-despite-tensions-over-the-recent-lassen-6-cruise-ne.md)